Halsey

 How to Pronounce Halsey

 Our model has identified 3 different pronunciations for the name Halsey.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 62.2% confident that Halsey is pronounced as HAWL-zee.
-The next most likely pronunciation is HAWL-see, at 21.6% confidence.
+Our model is 62.2% confident that Halsey is pronounced as HAWL-zee, which has 2 syllables.
+The next most likely pronunciation is HAWL-see, at 21.6% confidence, with 2 syllables.

 2